Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 Chapter structure for the DA -
 Simu 5g cannot  handle relay/ forwarding between Wired - Wireless

-resources not grated as TX
+resources not grated as TX power is low

+Open Tasks
+1. Parameter explain and restructure for the test setup
+2. run the no X-Ho and collect data
+3. Establish the KPIs  (start with Throughput, delay (One-way), Packet drop rate) and see if this is "good enough"
+4. Evaluate the 2 with 3 and create plots  (benchmark condition)
+5. Enable SIB19, SIB25